DS-260 Form: What You Need to Know When Filing

 • Proof of address and/or ID from your sponsor

-Make sure you send in all of your supporting documents as soon as possible.
+Ensure you send in all your supporting documents as soon as possible.
 Remember that your documents should be copies of the original documents, although you do want to have the originals on hand to bring to your interview.

 Contact an Immigration Attorney Today

 Filing your DS-260 is the final step towards receiving your green card when you file from abroad.
-If you need help with this process or any of the other steps leading up to this final action, reach out to the experienced attorneys at Scott D. Pollock & Associates P.C.
-Deportation Defense Lawyers in Chicago.
+If you need help with this process or any other steps leading up to this final action, contact the experienced attorneys at Scott D. Pollock & Associates P.C. in Chicago.

 We are here to help guide you through your immigration journey.
 Call us at 312.444.1940 or fill out an online form today!
 We look forward to working with you.